Connects: Edmonton, AB, and Prince Rupert, BC

 E 241.5 Lucerne Campground (Mount Robson Provincial Park).

-E 272.7 To north, Mount Robson viewpoint, visitor infocentre, cafe, gas, picnic tables restrooms.
+E 272.7 To north, Mount Robson viewpoint (pictured above), visitor infocentre, cafe, gas, picnic tables restrooms.
 To south, Robson Meadows Campground (Mount Robson Provincial Park).

 E 273.7 Robson River Campground (Mount Robson Provincial Park).